-Twinkle Playspace – Williamsburg
+2. Twinkle Playspace – Williamsburg, Brooklyn

 Catering solely to the under 6 set, this custom-designed, 4,500-square-foot, indoor romping spot is more like a children's museum than a traditional play space.
-In addition to unique attractions like a mock salon, grocery store and graffiti-inspired dance studio, Twinkle has a water table featuring a plastic-enclosed whirlpool.
+In addition to unique attractions like a mock salon, grocery store, and graffiti-inspired dance studio, Twinkle has a water table featuring a plastic-enclosed whirlpool.
 Toddlers are mesmerized as they toss balls into the clear cylinder and watch them spin into the abyss.
 Afterward, head to the fire truck, where tots can fight fake flames with hoses that squirt real water.

-Making a splash at the Totally Tots installation in the Brooklyn Children's Museum.
+Kids can make a splash at the Totally Tots installation in the Brooklyn Children's Museum.

-Liberty Science Center – Jersey City, NJ
+4. Liberty Science Center – Jersey City, New Jersey

 RELATED: 25 NYC Outings for Preschoolers

-Dynamic H20 at the Children's Museum of Manhattan – Upper West Side
+5. Children's Museum of Manhattan – Upper West Side

 This nautical-themed outdoor play area is devoted to seafaring.
 From May to October, visitors can enjoy some soggy fun by attempting to net a magnetic fish or trying mock oystering.
 Call ahead to ensure this seasonal water play spot is open.